cloud-custodian/cloud-custodian/docs/source/aws/examples/asgnotused.rst

 ASG garbage collector which mean that:

 Check if an ASG has minSize = 0 and DesiredCapacity = 0
-Mark the ASG as ops to delete.
+Mark the ASG as ops to alert.
-If value won't change delete ASG.
+If value won't change cloudCustodian will send an alert with ASGs.

 .. code-block:: yaml